Udaipur City–Delhi Sarai Rohilla Rajasthan Humsafar Express

-Coach Composition
+Coach composition

 The train is completely 3-tier AC sleeper designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

-Route & Halts
+Route and halts

 Traction

-This train hauled by Ratlam diesel loco shed based WDM 3A / WDM 3D locomotive on its entire journey.
+It is hauled by a Ghaziabad Loco Shed based WAP-7 electric locomotive on its entire journey.